JakeSteam/blog-personal/_drafts/2025-08-10-android-game-reviews-aug25.md

 - Follow the tasks.
 Whilst you can upgrade anything in any order, generally you might as well follow the suggested upgrade to earn the extra gems.
 - Participate in the events.
 They're easy gems, and offer avatars!
 - Offline rewards for events often aren't calculated accurately until you re-enter an area.
 When reopening the app, briefly going into the main game and back will correctly reward the entire amount.
+- Many events have leaderboards based on tasks completed, whereby the first person to complete all tasks is guaranteed first.
+As such, rushing to full completion is worth the early effort.